-Common Lobby Operation
+Section 9: Common Lobby

-When an installation consists of a partition that is shared by users of other partitions in a building, the shared partition may be assigned as a "common lobby" partition for the system.
+When an installation consists of a partition that is shared by users of another partition(s) in a building, the shared partition may be assigned as a "Common Lobby" partition for the system.

 An example of this might be in a medical building where there are two doctors and a common entrance area.
 This option employs logic for automatic arming and disarming of the common lobby.

 Partitions may be set to affect and/or attempt to arm the common lobby.
 This will affect the way the lobby will react when arming or disarming activity occurs in another partition.